tav/gitfund/mvp/app/page/flo-statement.md

   made against GitHub in that it is proprietary and encourages an unnecessary dependency on a centralized resource, but:

-  * They've done such a good job, that they are effectively synonymous with open source.
-The vast majority of projects are already on there.
+  * The vast majority of projects are already on there.
 And it makes sense for us to be where the community is.

   * The social graph on GitHub provides us with a very useful dataset that will help us combat potential fraud by assessing the relative reputation of individuals.

   * We prefer how they handle namespaces, i.e. with repos hanging off of users and orgs.
-They've also done a great job of curating this namespace.
+They've done a great job of curating this namespace — saving us the headache of having to do it.

-  * In our opinion, they have yet to do anything that has been harmful to our community.
-If anything, they've been one of the most positive things that has happened in the last decade.

 * We are temporarily using [Google Analytics] for website analytics.
 But given both its proprietary nature and privacy implications, will be replacing it